devluist/accelerator-test/README.md

 - typescript 4.8
 - nx 15.2

+- react

 ## How to run:

+in the root of the project run:

 - pnpm use --global 18.12.1

 - pnpm dlx install
 - pnpm nx build directory-handler-api
 - pnpm nx serve directory-handler-api

+// in other terminal run
+- pnpm nx serve client

 There is an example folder for testing purposes at:
     `apps/directory-handler-api/src/example-folder`